varunsly/NLP-Text-Generator/README.md

 Here, a model is been trained on some text mostly some book**The book dataset has been taken from the [Gutenberg](https://www.gutenberg.org/)**

 ### Note
-***To increase the model accuracy more, the work is in progress as I am learning morre about it.
-Future update will increase its efficency***
+~~***To increase the model accuracy more, the work is in progress as I am learning morre about it.
+Future update will increase its efficency***~~

+* **Implemented Tokenizer for encoding the text rather than single digit encoding which was implemented earlier**

+* **Due to this model now can have better sentence relation in its emmbed form or in the vector form**

+## Result

+***After chnaging the encoding format, the same model is able to generate more readable text on the same parsed input.
+More efficiency parameters will be included***